neyralab/client-gateway/README.md

 await uploadFile(
   file,
-  startTime,
   oneTimeToken,
   endpoint,
   dispatch,
-  updateProgressCallback,
-  getProgressFromLSCallback,
-  setProgressToLSCallback,
-  clearProgressCallback
+  updateProgressCallback
 )

 1. Returns response from the /chunked/uploadChunk request - the whole information about the file

 Accepts:
 1. file - current file that is supposed to be uploaded
-2. startTime - Date.now(), required to calculate how much time the file upload takes
-3. oneTimeToken - token from /generate/token request
+2. oneTimeToken - token from /generate/token request
-4. endpoint - endpoint from /generate/token request
+3. endpoint - endpoint from /generate/token request
-5. dispatch - redux dispatch required for UI updates
+4. dispatch - redux dispatch required for UI updates
-6. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+5. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-7. getProgressFromLSCallback - util that gets current progress percent from localStorage
-8. setProgressToLSCallback - util that sets current progress percent to localStorage
-9. clearProgressCallback - util that clears progress from localStorage in case file is uploaded successfully or failed to upload

 ### Upload encrypted file